 A wild fungus type with a strange blister and charcoal-like appearance.
 Chaga mushrooms are often sought after for their antioxidant compounds which slow down aging.
 They also contain other substances that decrease cholesterol and blood glucose levels, boost immune system activity and prevent or slow down the development of some cancer types such as stomach cancer and prostate cancer.

 A wild mushroom with a large “Lion’s mane” and stringy appearance widely used in tincture or powder supplement form for its potent nerve regeneration properties.
 The mushrooms contain substances like hericenones and erinacines that are able to activate the growth of new brain and nervous system cells.
-They are used as an alternative treatment to memory loss from accidents, age-related dementia, or Parkinson’s disease.
+They provide an alternative treatment to memory loss from accidents, age-related dementia, or Parkinson’s disease.

-A mushroom which, as it name denotes, has a turkey tail-like appearance with several health benefits including but not limited to: antioxidant and anti-aging action, support of gut health, antiviral properties, prevention and treatment of certain cancers such as colon cancer, improvement of sports performance, and improvement of insulin resistance in Diabetes type II patients.
+A mushroom which, as its name denotes, has a turkey tail-like appearance with several health benefits including, but not limited to, antioxidant and anti-aging action, support of gut health, antiviral properties, prevention and treatment of certain cancers such as colon cancer, improvement of sports performance, and improvement of insulin resistance in Diabetes type II patients.